 After smashing your garlic cloves the first time, add just a pinch of salt to them and then mince them into even smaller pieces.
 Then gather all the bits of garlic, smash them again and push them against your cutting board with the side of your knife this time.
 The aim is to make a nice garlic paste here!
 Keep repeating this motion till your garlic cloves turn into a smooth paste with no big-ish bits (or even small-ish bits!).

-Cover the bowl with cling wrap (you can use an air-tight container or a zip-lock bag here too) and refrigerate it for at least 4 to 6 hours.
+Cover the medium/small bowl with cling wrap (you can use an air-tight container or a zip-lock bag here too) and refrigerate it for at least 4 to 6 hours.
 Again, 12 hours would be ideal and 24 hours would be wonderful if you have the time.

 You can check on the garlic sauce after about 4 hours.
 You can adjust it according to your taste then.
 The flavors will have mostly set in by this point, and any more time you wait will just make the garlic sauce deeper in garlicky taste ❤.